-You should not polish your car before you apply wax.
-If you polish your vehicle before waxing it, you are putting the vehicle detailing process out of order.
+You should polish your car before you apply wax.
+If you wax your vehicle before polishing it, you are putting the vehicle detailing process out of order.

 The basic detailing process of a vehicle includes the prep work, washing the vehicle, polishing, and applying wax, in that order.

 Reversing the order of the wax application and polishing essentially undoes the work you will have done to get the vehicle to its last stages of detailing.
 Depending on what kind of products you use and how much time you have available, this could be costly, both monetarily and temporally.